iremdemiralp/Marketing-Campaign-Data-Integration-and-Performance-Analysis/README.md

 Cross-Platform Analysis: Enabled direct performance comparisons across ad platforms.

-Reporting: Prepared the dataset for visualization in Tableau for stakeholder reporting and decision-making.
+Reporting: Prepared the dataset for visualization in Microsoft Power BI for stakeholder reporting and decision-making.

 ###  Objective
 The aim of this project is to demonstrate my proficiency in SQL and data analysis, showcasing how I handle real-world data scenarios.